 Cons:

-- ~500ms latency for standard TTS-1.
+- ~500ms latency for standard Realtime TTS 1.
 Too slow for real-time interactive experiences

-- No voice cloning.
-13 preset voices limit character variety
+- Custom voices limited to eligible customers.
+13 preset voices limit character variety for most developers

 - $15-30/1M characters